Larry Kudlow: Financial services industry

 In 1987, Kudlow was hired by Bear Stearns as its chief economist and senior managing director.
 Kudlow also served as an economic counsel to A. B. Laffer & Associates, the San Diego, California, company owned by Arthur Laffer, a major supply-side economist and promoter of the "Laffer Curve", an economic measure of the relationship between tax levels and government revenue.
 Kudlow was fired from Bear Stearns in the mid-1990s due to his cocaine addiction.

 He was a member of the board of directors of Empower America, a supply-side economics organization founded in 1993 and merged in 2004 with the Citizens for a Sound Economy to form FreedomWorks.
-Kudlow is also a founding member of the Board of Advisors for the Independent Institute and consulting chief economist for American Skandia Life Assurance, Inc., in Connecticut, a subsidiary of insurance giant Prudential Financial.
+Kudlow was also a founding member of the board of advisors for the Independent Institute and consulting chief economist for American Skandia Life Assurance, Inc., in Connecticut, a subsidiary of insurance company Prudential Financial.

 Media

-Kudlow became Economics Editor at National Review Online (NRO) in May 2001.
-In December 2007, NRO published a Kudlow article entitled Bush Boom Continues, in which he asserted the economy would continue to expand for years to come.
-The Great Recession, the worst economic downturn since the Great Depression, began that month.
+Kudlow became economics editor at National Review Online (NRO) in May 2001.

 Kudlow served as one in a rotating set of hosts on the CNBC show America Now, which began airing in November 2001.
 In May 2002, the show was renamed Kudlow & Cramer, and Kudlow and Jim Cramer became the permanent hosts.
 In January 2005, Cramer left to host his own show, Mad Money, and the program's name was changed the next month to Kudlow & Company.
 The program went on hiatus in October 2008, returned in January 2009 as The Kudlow Report, and ended its run on CNBC in March 2014.

 Kudlow is also a regular guest on Squawk Box.
 He has contributed to CNBC.com on MSN.
 Starting in 2004, he also appeared on The John Batchelor Show as a co-host on Tuesdays and as a substitute, until he left to become an economics advisor to President Trump.
 In March 2006, Kudlow started to host a talk radio show on politics and economics on WABC as The Larry Kudlow Show aired on Saturday mornings from 10 am to 1 pm ET and via nationwide syndication in the US starting June 5, 2010.

-In February 2021, Larry Kudlow joined Fox Business Network to host a new weekday program.

-Political views

-Economy
+Kudlow's name was floated by Republicans as a potential Senate candidate in either Connecticut or New York in 2016.
+In October 2015, U.S. Senator Richard Blumenthal, in an email to supporters, attacked Kudlow despite Kudlow not being a candidate.
+In early December 2015, Jack Fowler of National Review created a 527 organization that encouraged Kudlow to run.